pyamg.aggregation#

 Method used to smooth the tentative prolongator.
 Method-specific parameters may be passed in using a tuple, e.g. smooth= (‘energy’,{‘krylov’ : ‘gmres’}).
 Only ‘energy’ and None are valid prolongation smoothing options.

-presmoothertuple, string, list
+presmoothertuple, str, list

 Defines the presmoother for the multilevel cycling.
 The default block Gauss-Seidel option defaults to point-wise Gauss-Seidel, if the matrix is CSR or is a BSR matrix with blocksize of 1.
 See notes below for varying this parameter on a per level basis.

-postsmoothertuple, string, list
+postsmoothertuple, str, list

 Same as presmoother, except defines the postsmoother.

-improve_candidatestuple, string, list
+improve_candidatestuple, str, list

 The ith entry defines the method used to improve the candidates B on level i.
 If the list is shorter than max_levels, then the last entry will define the method for all levels lower.
 If tuple or string, then this single relaxation descriptor defines improve_candidates on all levels.
 The list elements are relaxation descriptors of the form used for presmoother and postsmoother.
 A value of None implies no action on B.